aave/aip/content/aips/AAVE-V3-POLYGON-CAPS-UPDATES-AGD-APPROVAL-20230503.md

 # Abstract

-Aftera vote for increasing the communities counter party risk was passsed on Snapshot, the Supply Cap for MaticX can be increased from 50% to 75% of circulating supply.
+After a vote for increasing the communities counter party risk was passed on Snapshot, the Supply Cap for MaticX can be increased from 50% to 75% of circulating supply.

 The dominant use case for MaticX on Aave Protocol is as collateral to borrow wMATIC.
 Since the MaticX oracle, a calculated price feed provided by Chainlink based upon the underlying asset's (MATIC) price, the risk of liquidation is minimal.
 As a result, the primary risk of increasing aave Protocol's exposure to MaticX is the assocaited counterparty risk which is expressed as concentration risk with up to 75% of supply on the Polygon network.